EthanGreatorex/EthanGreatorex/README.md

 ### Terminal Website <a href="https://ethangreatorex.github.io/TerminalWebsiteV2" target="blank">➡️</a><br>
 - I loved the idea of an old-style terminal animation website!<br>
 ### Cosmo Chat App <a href="https://huggingface.co/spaces/EggGreatorex/Cosmo-Chat-App" target="blank">➡️</a><br>
-- An AI chat app that allows for websites and Youtube videos to be given as context to the AI
+- Cosmo is an AI that allows you to provide Web URLs, Youtube Links and PDF files as context!
 ### Image To Ascii Generator <a href="https://huggingface.co/spaces/EggGreatorex/Image-Ascii-Converter" target="blank">➡️</a>
 - Streamlit has allowed me to make some fun projects!